 When I picked up the gun from Sportsman’s Finest, it was exactly what I expected: a standard white Henry box sheltering a lever-action blued steel and American walnut long gun.
 At first glance, you wouldn’t realize that it’s a shotgun.
-And for good reason; the .410 shotgun is made on Henry’s .45-70 rifle frame.
+And for good reason; the .410 bore shotgun is made on Henry’s .45-70 lever-action rifle frame.

-I live in the country; .410 shells aren’t the first thing to fly off the gun store shelf.
+I live in the country; .410 shotgun shells aren’t the first thing to fly off the gun-store shelf.
 So I picked up a couple boxes of the only option available: 2.5-inch Remington American Clay & Field shells, ½ ounce of size 8 shot.
 I could have driven a few towns over and scrounged the shelves there for other options (including slugs), but I couldn’t wait to get back home and put some rounds down range.

-The .410’s action is as smooth as fresh churned ice cream and just as sweet.
+The .410’s action is as smooth as fresh-churned ice cream and just as sweet.
 At the risk of sounding like a broken record, the Henry shotgun performed just like their rifles.
 I had no issues with any of the boxes of rounds I cycled through the gun.

 Adjustment is easy and, as expected, the shotgun put pellets right where the sights were aimed.
 If iron sights aren’t your thing, the receiver is also drilled and tapped for a scope of your choice.
-The 24-inch model’s different.
+The 24-inch model is different.
 There’s a brass bead on the front, no rear sight, and it’s not drilled or tapped.

-At 10 yards, the pattern had opened up a bit – as expected – but all of the shot was nicely clustered in the entire 12” circle and the wads didn’t impact the target.
+At 10 yards, the pattern had opened up a bit — as expected — but all of the shot was nicely clustered in the entire 12-inch circle and the wads didn’t impact the target.

-Specifications: Henry Lever Action .410 Shotgun
+SPECIFICATIONS: Henry’s Lever Action .410 Shotgun

 Model Number: H018-410R